RahulKrishna2001/TodoList/README.md

 # todolist

 This is a Todo App built in Flutter project with firebase connectivity.
+For Firebase Connectivity you need to have your own google services json file.
+The Database used here is Firebase Firestore.

 ## Getting Started